kubevirt/containerized-data-importer/README.md

 - A running Kubernetes cluster with roles and role bindings implementing security necesary for the CDI controller to watch PVCs and pods across all namespaces.
 - A storage class and provisioner.
 - An HTTP or S3 file server hosting VM images
+> Note: CDI also supports importing a local file endpoint but this is not supported except for testing and debugging.
+The `file::///path-to-host-file` scheme is used and the endpoint's host path must be mounted in the importer container.
+This bind-mount is not done via the CDI controller nor importer pod.

 - An optional "golden" namespace acting as the image registry.
 The `default` namespace is fine for tire kicking.

 ### Download CDI